 From 1989 - 2010 Consiglio's hosted "The Great Tomato Hunt" a contest where contestants weighed their heaviest tomato, for a chance at thousands in prizes.
 Over the years tens of thousands were raised for the heart and stroke foundation.
 The event was founded by Salvatore Consiglio, son of the late founder John Consiglio, whom passed away from heart disease in 1993.
 Hundreds of contestants lined up annually, the heaviest tomato weighed would win a $4500.00 store shopping spree.
 The largest tomato ever weighed was 3.365 kg – almost beating the Guinness world record for the largest tomato at that time!
 Now well into our third generation, the business is run by Salvatore Consiglio's children, John and Angela Consiglio.
 The same principles of quality service and competitive prices proudly remain.
 In 2018 a new YouTube channel was created to showcase recipes and videos of our over 1500 product assortment.

-Little Italy is known as Toronto's go-to spot for world cup celebrations.
-The neighbourhood hosted over a half million soccer fans in a single day on both the 1982 and 2006 Italian world cup victories.
-The Italian Canadian heritage of this iconic neighbourhood has remained in our core, and is represented in many of the products we offer today.
+Corso Italia is known as Toronto's go-to spot for world cup celebrations.
+The neighborhood hosted over a half million soccer fans in a single day on both the 1982 and 2006 Italian world cup victories.
+The Italian Canadian heritage of this iconic neighborhood has remained in our core, and is represented in many of the products we offer today.

 In 2016 Consiglio's Kitchenware moved to a new larger warehouse located at 41 Horner Ave in Etobicoke Ontario, servicing Canada and the United States.
 Nearly 50 years later, we are proud to offer a unique shopping experience and only the best products from Europe and abroad.